ScriptureExamined/NovawrightStudios/_posts/2026-03-09-why-small-focused-games-are=winning-the-indie-market.md

 One change can ripple across multiple systems, making testing and balancing more complex.

 Focused games stay agile.
 And agility is what leads to better gameplay.

 ---

 ## A Lesson From Building Project Echo

 While working on Project Echo, this principle has become very clear.

-The core idea—time manipulation combined with puzzle solving—is strong on its own.
+The core idea, time manipulation combined with puzzle solving, is strong on its own.

 But it’s easy to imagine additional systems: